 1. Use it every day: the more you use it, the better the coffee.

 2. Grind properly a great quality coffee and leave it soft in the basket

-3. Refill of water the heating vessell only up to the sign; let it boil in low heat, with the cover up (the condensation of the vapor can ruin the taste of the coffee)
+3. Refill of water the heating vessel only up to the sign; let it boil in low heat, with the cover-up (the condensation of the vapor can ruin the taste of the coffee)

 “Perché il caffè è un piacere.
 Se non è buono, che piacere è?“

 “‘Because coffee is a pleasure.
-If it’s not good, how can it be?” (from the advertisement of Lavazza Coffee).
+If it’s not good, what pleasure it has?” (from the advertisement of Lavazza Coffee).